Calendar Icon White

 Navigating the difficulties of HIPAA compliance can be daunting, especially for organizations unsure of their status as covered entities.
 With the rise of health-related technologies, it’s crucial to understand who falls under HIPAA regulations and how to safeguard sensitive patient information.

 Strac's Data Loss Prevention (DLP) capabilities empower organizations to manage and protect electronic Protected Health Information (e-PHI) effectively.
-With features like automatic data discovery, real-time safeguarding, and advanced encryption, Strac ensures high data security and compliance, helping businesses navigate HIPAA requirements while minimizing the risk of data breaches and penalties.
+With features like automatic data discovery, real-time safeguarding, and advanced encryption, Strac ensures high data security and compliance, helping businesses navigate HIPAA requirements while minimizing the risk of data breaches & penalties.

 What is Not a Covered Entity Under HIPAA